Zoe Ball: Radio

 In 2009, Ball became the usual relief presenter for Ken Bruce's weekday mid-morning show on BBC Radio 2.
 She also began hosting the Saturday breakfast show from 6 am to 8 am on the network from 6 June 2009 as part of a shake-up of weekend programming at Radio 2.
 Ball left Radio 2 for a while as her last show was broadcast on Saturday 28 January 2012.
 Her replacement in that slot was Anneka Rice.

 Ball covered The Radio 2 Breakfast Show for Chris Evans on several occasions.

 From 4 March 2017 to 22 December 2018, Ball returned to Radio 2 on permanent basis where she presented the Saturday afternoon slot on BBC Radio 2 between 3 pm and 6 pm, taking over from Dermot O'Leary.

 On 3 October 2018, she was announced by Chris Evans as the new host of The Radio 2 Breakfast Show, which began on 14 January 2019.
 Rylan Clark replaced Ball in the Saturday mid-afternoon slot.

 In August 2024, the BBC confirmed Ball was the second-highest paid BBC presenter after Gary Lineker, with a salary of £950,000, having exceeded that figure for the previous three years.

-On 23 September 2024, Ball announced she was returning to Radio 2, six weeks after announcing a break from the show.
-On 19 November she announced on the show that she would stop being the presenter of The Breakfast Show from 20 December, but would remain working for the station.
+From 12 August to 23 September 2024, Ball took a six-week break from the show with Scott Mills covering for her.
+Soon after, on 19 November she announced on the show that she would step down as host of The Breakfast Show from 20 December with Mills taking over permanently in the new year, but would remain working for the station.

-On 3 May 2025, Ball's new Saturday show replaced Pick of the Pops, which had held the 1 pm to 3 pm slot for 16 years; Pick of the Pops moved to Sundays from 5 pm to 7pm.
+On 18 February 2025, it was announced that Ball would begin a new Saturday show replacing Pick of the Pops, which had held the 1 pm to 3 pm slot for 16 years.
+Her show began on Saturday 3 May while Pick of the Pops moved to Sundays from 5 pm to 7pm.

+On 13 December 2025, Ball announced that she would step down from her Saturday show the following week, with Emma Willis taking over the slot thereafter; however, Ball was to remain on the station to front various specials.

+In July 2026, it was confirmed that Ball would be joining Greatest Hits Radio to present a new weekday afternoon show, replacing Kate Thornton from 7 September 2026.

 Personal life

 Whilst at BBC Radio 1, Ball began a relationship with the DJ and musician Norman Cook, known as Fatboy Slim.
 The couple married at Babington House in Somerset in August 1999.
-In 2003, Ball and Cook separated when Ball revealed that she had had an affair; they later reconciled.
-The couple have a son, Woody Fred Cook (born 2000), and a daughter, Nelly (born 2010).
+In 2003, Ball and Cook separated when Ball revealed that she had had an affair with Dan Peppe; they later reconciled.
+The couple have a son and a daughter.
 On 24 September 2016, Cook and Ball announced their separation after 18 years together.
+The couple finalised their divorce in 2020.

 Between 2017 and 2023, Ball was in a relationship with fashion model and carpenter Michael Reed.

-Charity work

-In 2014, she supported Marks & Spencer and Oxfam's "Love Mum" campaign.

-In March 2018, Ball took part in the 'Hardest Ride Home' challenge in which she cycled from Blackpool to Brighton to raise money for Sport Relief and mental health awareness.
-She set off on 5 March for five days.
-Highlights of the challenge were broadcast in a one-off documentary, airing on 21 March 2018 on BBC One.
-She raised £1,198,012.
+Since June 2025, Ball has been in a relationship with TV production designer Mathieu Weekes.